-4.2 The issue of the CBs
+4.2 The issue of the New Shares

-On 7 March 2018, the Company has successfully placed senior, unsecured CBs with a total commitment of EUR 19.45 million via a private placement whereby the Board of Directors conditionally increased the share capital of the Company, using the authorised capital, through the conditional issuance of up to 6,849,654 new shares at a subscription price of no less than the accounting par value (pair comptable) (ie $\in$ 2.14), subject to and to the extent of subscription of these new shares in the framework of the private placement.
+On 26 June 2019, the Board of Directors conditionally increased the share capital of the Company in a maximum amount of EUR 5,285,000 (excluding issuance premium), using the authorised capital, through the conditional issuance of up to 3,500,000 new shares at a subscription price of no less than the accounting par value (pair comptable) (i.e. EUR 1.51 (rounded)), subject to and to the extent of subscription of these new shares in the framework of the Private Placement.
+On 27 June 2019, 1,351,352 New Shares were placed with investors under the Private Placement.